HarnoorG/Data-Analysis-Portfolio/CRIME-AND-WEATHER-PROJECT/README.md

 ##### The most consecutive days a violent crime occurred
 Below we'll list the most consecutive days where a homicide or offence against a person occurred between 2003-2023 and the timeframe of those successive days.
 We start with a query that creates a temporary table called "violent_dates" that selects all of the distinct dates that a violent crime occurred from the "crimedata" table.

 Next, we create a common table expression, "rn_diff" containing the dates from the temporary table above.
-It also uses the DATEDIFF, ROW_NUMBER, and OVER statements to create a difference column called diff that helps distinguish when one streak of violent crimes and a new one starts.
+It also uses the DATEDIFF, ROW_NUMBER, and OVER functions to create a difference column called diff that helps distinguish when one streak of violent crimes and a new one starts.

-After that, we create another CTE, "get_diff_count" that selects the date column from the "rn_diff" CTE and also uses the COUNT statement to create a column aliased as diff_count.
+After that, we create another CTE, "get_diff_count" that selects the date column from the "rn_diff" CTE and also uses the COUNT function to create a column aliased as diff_count.
 For each streak of consecutive days where a violent crime occurs, it returns the length of the streak for each corresponding date that was a part of that streak.

-Finally, we use a subquery in the WHERE statement to alter the diff_count column we created in the previous CTE to only include values from the longest streak of days where violent crimes occurred.
-We then use the MAX statement to return this longest streak of consecutive days where a violent crime occurred.
-Lastly, we use the CONCAT, MIN and MAX statements so that we have the first date of the violent crime streak returned in the output and then the word "to" followed by the final date of the streak.
+Finally, we use a subquery in the WHERE clause to alter the diff_count column we created in the previous CTE to only include values from the longest streak of days where violent crimes occurred.
+We then use the MAX function to return this longest streak of consecutive days where a violent crime occurred.
+Lastly, we use the CONCAT, MIN and MAX functions so that we have the first date of the violent crime streak returned in the output and then the word "to" followed by the final date of the streak.

 ```
 DROP TABLE IF EXISTS #violent_dates